Assert Send / Sync

 When you come back to a project and see there's a justfile you

-know to run just --list
+know to run just --list and you'll immediately see what

 was on the previous maintainer's mind.